LeZheng/Owl-CL-document/CLHS-doc/15-Arrays.md

 new-dimensions---a valid array dimension or a list of valid array dimensions.

-element-type---a type specifier.
+element-type---一个类型指定符.

-initial-element---an object.
+initial-element---一个对象.
 Initial-element must not be supplied if either initial-contents or displaced-to is supplied.

-initial-contents---an object.
+initial-contents---一个对象.
 If array has rank greater than zero, then initial-contents is composed of nested sequences, the depth of which must equal the rank of array.
 Otherwise, array is zero-dimensional and initial-contents supplies the single element. initial-contents must not be supplied if either initial-element or displaced-to is given.

 fill-pointer---a valid fill pointer for the array to be created, or t, or nil.
 The default is nil.